 Never let the details get in the way of your having a good time.

 The subject of taxes has actually been surprisingly well represented in the magical world of cinema.
 Somehow, numerous movies have been able to do the impossible: make taxes entertaining.

 Here are five of the better movies out there that in one way or another dealt with taxes.

 5. Say Anything

-It might have been a while since you’ve seen Cameron Crowe’s directorial debut and chances are, you probably only remember John Cusack’s Lloyd Dobler standing outside the bedroom window of Diane Court (Ione Skye) with a boom box on top of his head, “In Your Arms” by Peter Gabriel playing.
+It might have been a while since you’ve seen Cameron Crowe’s directorial debut and chances are, you probably only remember John Cusack’s Lloyd Dobler standing outside the bedroom window of Diane Court (Ione Skye.)
+There young Lloyd was with a boom box on top of his head, “In Your Arms” by Peter Gabriel playing its way into her room and into our heats.
 A more seasoned veteran might also remember the ending where Lloyd and Diane sit on a plane together, waiting for that fasten seat belt light to turn off.
+It was delightful.

-Well, friend, if not for Diane’s dad getting busted for tax invasion, the two might not have ever gotten back together, effectively spitting in the face of arguably one of the best effin’ love stories of all time.
+Well, friend, if not for Diane’s dad getting busted for tax invasion and losing everything including his house and probably most importantly, his prized jukebox, the two might not have ever gotten back together, effectively spitting in the face of arguably one of the best effin’ love stories of all time.